CayMac-Team/ROMSimmProgrammer/README.md

 Here you will find links to the software that is required to use the programmer.
 This includes the bootloader, firmware and the software to run on Windows or MacOS.

-All Links point to the original creater and repository by Doug Brown.
-This makes it easier to keep the files in one location instead of having downloading options from here.
+All Links point to the original creater repositories by Doug Brown.

-### SIMMProgrammer - MacOS & Windows - Latest
+### SIMMProgrammer - MacOS & Windows - Latest (v1.1.2)
-https://github.com/dougg3/mac-rom-simm-programmer.software/releases/tag/v1.1.2
+This is the main software you run on your Windows or Mac to communicate with the programmer.
+Also used to update the firmware. https://github.com/dougg3/mac-rom-simm-programmer.software/releases/tag/v1.1.2

 ### SIMMProgrammerFirmware1.4 - Latest